Table of Contents

 The costs of owning a second home

 If you are considering buying a second home then you should be aware of the costs involved after the initial property purchase.
 Many of the liabilities you have in your normal house also apply to your new home, such as electricity, telephone and water bills.
-However it is worth remembering your new property will also have to be maintained to a decent standard and kept secure.
+However it is worth remembering your new property will also have to be maintained to a decent standard and the property made safe and secure.

 Second home mortgage rates